Badestrand/datahive-tatoeba/README.md

 		"text": "What's that?"
 	}]

+### Sentence search
+Performs a fulltext search accross all sentences.

+**Route**: `GET /sentences/search`

+**Parameters**:
+ - `q`: The search string
+ - `lang`: (optional) A three character [language code](https://en.wikipedia.org/wiki/ISO_639-3).
+If specified, only sentences from that language get returned
+ - `links`: (optional) Each entry will contain a `links` array with all linked sentence objects with fields  `{id, lang, text}`
+ - `tags`: (optional) Each entry will contain a `tags` array with the associated tag names
+ - `offset`: (optional) For paging, the starting entry
+ - `limit`: (optional) For paging, the amount of entries.
+Maximum of 1000 and if the `links` parameter is specified, a maximum of 250

+**Example**:
+`GET /sentences/search?q=home&offset=1&limit=2`
+=>

+    [{
+        "id": 5705234,
+        "lang": "eng",
+        "text": "I do come home at Christmas.
+We all do, or we all should.
+We all come home, or ought to come home, for a short holiday — the longer, the better — from the great boarding-school, where we are forever working at our arithmetical slates, to take, and give a rest."
+    }, {
+        "id": 36723,
+        "lang": "eng",
+        "text": "Be it ever so humble, home is home."
+    }]

 ### List all tags
 Returns a simple text list of tags used in the dataset.

 **Route**: `GET /tags`

 **Parameters**: -

 **Example**: